Home/Basic Needs/Community Service Organizations

 Positive relationships and meaningful connections make a difference.
 The organizations listed here off peer support and mentorship.

-914-439-3023 jalvarez@914united.org jcabrera@914united.org 914united.com 914UNITED Inc. is Yonkers-based organization [Read More]
+914-439-3023 jalvarez@914united.org jcabrera@914united.org 914united.com 914UNITED Inc. is Yonkers-based organization that aims to educate, mentor, and support underserved communities within [Read More]

 Go to Top